GOVERNMENT LAWS ON LAND USE IN NIGERIA

 v.
 Land is not necessarily allocated to every potential agricultural developer

-reasons why government should enforce the land use legislation
+reasons why the government should enforce the land use legislation

 (i) Security of Tenure: It is to safeguard farmers against unreasonable eviction.

-(ii) Ensuring Proper Land Use: This is ensure that agricultural land is not unnecessarily diverted to non-agricultural purposes.
+(ii) Ensuring Proper Land Use: This ensures that agricultural land is not unnecessarily diverted to non-agricultural purposes.

-(iv) Land Improvement: It is to carry out large scale improvement such as irrigation, drainage and soil water conservation in order to
+(iv) Land Improvement: It is to carry out large-scale improvements such as irrigation, drainage and soil water conservation in order to

 ensure a reasonable standard of efficient production for a long time.
-Such requirement should be obligatory, irrespective of land tenure system.
+Such a requirement should be obligatory, irrespective of the land tenure system.

 (v) Influence on Size of Holdings: It is to prevent land fragmentation and encourage the consolidation of small holdings into large units.